data-exp-lab/dxl-docs/source/expectations.rst

 Projects that lab members bring with them **do not** automatically confer authorship rights to either Matt or other lab members.
-However, if work is conducted on them during the course of being present in the lab, acknowledgments would be appreciated; funding acknowledgments may be necessary.
+However, if work is conducted on them during the course of being present in the lab, acknowledgments would be appreciated; funding acknowledgments are necessary to describe the source of your funding.

 Projects that are collaborated on between lab members do confer authorship, whether that collaboration takes the form of intellectual collaboration,